 Neem Cake for Fungus Gnats

 Does neem cake kill fungus gnats?

 When used properly, neem cakes are an excellent natural preventative and treatment.

-Neem cakes are the solid waste left over from cold-pressing raw neem oil.
+Neem cakes are the solid waste left over from cold-pressing raw neem oil from the neem tree.

-The cakes contain trace amounts of neem oil and are simply broken up and sprinkled on or mixed into the soil.
+The cakes contain trace amounts of neem oil and NPK, have nematicidal properties, and are simply broken up and sprinkled on or mixed into the soil.

 You can use neem cakes as a fertilizer or supplement, and most brands have a 4-1-2 NPK ratio.

 Neem cakes will kill fungus gnats both in containers and outside.